hiromichinomata/sGMRFmix/README.md

 ![](README-images/unnamed-chunk-2-1.png)

-Second, we ready a multivariate test data that contains some anomaly values.
+Second, we prepare a multivariate test data that contains some anomaly values.
 It consists of 500 normal observations and 500 anomaly observations.
 The normal part in the test data consists of two operational modes that also have seen in the training data.
 Note that